A practical guide to transforming your yard

 Location: Chanhassen Library, Wilder Room (7711 Kerber Blvd, Chanhassen)

-Registration: Complete form at the bottom of the page.
+Registration: Complete form below.
 If you would like individual assistance, please include your street address to help us print maps of your property.

 Questions?
 Contact Madeline Seveland, Carver County WMO Education Coordinator: (952) 361-1026, firstname.lastname@example.org